fbpx

 Winter sports enthusiasts can cross this off their adventure bucket list – twice!
 Both Mount Hood and Mount Bachelor are volcanoes.
 But don’t worry – they pose a minimal threat of erupting.

-Both ski resorts have long seasons: Mount Bachelor is typically open through the end of May while Timberline (on Mount Hood) has the longest ski season in North America.
+Both ski resorts have long seasons: Mt Bachelor is typically open through the end of May while Timberline (on Mt Hood) has the longest ski season in North America.
 With a 10-month season, Timberline boasts one lift that is open through the summer months, meaning you can get turns on the Fourth of July!

 Psst!
 Check out this guide for what to wear skiing to help you pack for your trip!